-If you are sawing with a dull chain, or if the depth gauges are too high, the strain on the oil film between the guide bar and the chain can become so high that the oil film breaks.
+If you are sawing with a dull chain, or if the depth gauges are too high, the feed pressure usually becomes too high.
+Then, the strain on the oil film between the guide bar and the chain can become so high that the oil film breaks.
 In this situation the chain will work as a file against the bar rails, and the guide bar will wear out in a very short time.
 One single cut can cause visible damage.
 When you are edging boards, the bar is exposed to extreme stress.
 The entire feed pressure will be on a small part of the bar.
 Even edging a few boards at the highest speed can cause a dimple in the bar.
 To avoid this, you should never saw faster than 8m/min, i.e. 15 seconds for the distance between the log supports, which is 2 m.